 He utilizes an experiential and structural theoretical framework.
 He helps clients transform dysfunctional communication styles, increase self-esteem, and establish the appropriate structure and boundaries relationships need.
 Efrain's extensive experience ranges from working with families, couples and individuals who have experienced severe trauma in their lives to issues related to low self-worth and marginalization.

 Cheryl is a warm and compassionate and she works with our clients to create a therapeutic relationship built on safety.
 She believes in the power of this work and how therapy can transform lives.
 Cheryl will work with you, hear and understand your story, as a place to begin to work toward healing.

-Kevin is completing his masters in Marriage and Family Therapy at Liberty University.
+Kevin completed his masters in Marriage and Family Therapy at Liberty University.
 He has experience working with individuals, couples, and families.
 Kevin is passionate about helping adolescents and their families that struggle with launching, limits, depression, anxiety and grief.